wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/04-developing-for-multisite-network.md

 [wp_initialize_site](https://developer.wordpress.org/reference/hooks/wp_initialize_site/) is an action that is fired when a new site is created.
 This is useful if you want to perform actions when a new site is created, for example if you wanted to assign a custom top level domain to a sub site.

-## Developing for sites in a network
+## Developing for individual sites in a network

 When you are rendering any content in the scope of a single site on the network, WordPress core is clever enough to know that you are working inside the scope of that site.

 This means that any functions that you use to retrieve information, such as get_bloginfo, get_option, get_posts, or get_post_meta, and any functions you might use to add or update information, like update_option, wp_insert_post or update_post_meta, will get, add or update the correct tables for the site that you are currently working with.

-Additionally, if you use functions like register_post_type or register_taxonomy, these will be registered for the current site only.
+Additionally, if you use functions like `register_post_type` or `register_taxonomy`, these will be registered for the current site only.

 ## Further reading